Sham-me09/MISThub/README.md

-# MISThub
-MISTHub is a JavaFX-based academic collaboration platform for MIST students, faculty, and alumni, providing study material sharing, project collaboration, research networking, and alumni engagement in a unified digital ecosystem.
 # MISTHub

 MISTHub is a university-focused collaboration platform developed for the Military Institute of Science and Technology (MIST).
 The platform aims to create a centralized digital ecosystem where students, faculty members, and alumni can connect, collaborate, and share academic resources.